Sustainability: PhotoDeck and the environment

 We clearly have little control over how AWS and OVH run the services they provide us with, but we believe they are going in the right direction.
 In their positions, they don’t really have a choice anyway.

 What we do control is how we use these resources - this has a very large impact.
-And I think we’re doing very well here.
-Over the years, we have been able to maintain a concise and very efficient code, where everything is optimized and as little processing power is wasted as possible.
-That’s also why PhotoDeck is so fast, significantly faster than such online services normally are, and a concrete example of this waste-chasing approach is detailed here.
+And we think we’re doing very well here.
+Over the years, we have been able to ensure the software code we use stays concise and very efficient, where everything is optimized and as little processing power is wasted as possible.
+That’s also why PhotoDeck is so fast, significantly faster than such online services normally are.

-“Green coding”, i.e. the practice of building software that run as efficiently as possible, has only recently become a hot buzzword, but it’s something we’ve been actively doing for over ten years.
+“Green coding”, i.e. the practice of building software that run as efficiently as possible, has only recently become a hot buzzword, but it’s something that has been actively implemented for over ten years in the software PhotoDeck is based on.

 It also means we don’t have to frequently add servers or upgrade to new ones, and that helps maximizing the lifespan of these precious electronic components.